15 Smart Money Tips Every Woman Should Know

 The golden rule of building wealth: you come first.

-• Set up automatic transfers to a savings account or IRA.
+• How to start: Set up an automatic transfer to savings or an IRA.
+Even $10/week builds consistency.

 2. Try the 50/30/20 Rule (Or Customize It)

-• 20% Savings & Debt: building your future.
+• 20% → Savings & Debt (future you)

 3. Track Your Spending for Just 7 Days

-💬 “I thought I spent $200/month on food.
+💬 Example: “I thought I spent $200/month on food.
 It was actually over $500!”

 4. Set Mini Money Goals